 Search the Historical Plant Use Database

 The Historical Plant Use Database originated in 1954, when the Museum’s Ethnobotanical Laboratory began to develop a “Compendium of Data on Economic Botany of the Southwest.”
 The project was started by Curator Volney Jones and was continued by his successor Richard Ford.
 With funding from the University’s Graduate School, Vorsila Boher and Jones devised a punch card system for creating a taxonomic list of economic plants from the U.S. Southwest that could be cross-indexed by native tribe and category of use.
 Over more than 30 years, data were collected using this technology.
 In 2004, Ford, with the help of graduate student assistants, began the work of digitizing the Compendium.
 Four years of effort produced the “Southwest Traditional Ethnic Group Plant Use Database” (shortened to “Historical Plant Use Database”).
-Please click here for more information on the database and its importance in ethnobotanical research.
+More information on the database and its importance in ethnobotanical research.